jnozzi/cocoadev.com/markdown/GettingTheColorUnderTheCursor.md

 ----

-Well, I'll give a pointer - General/NSReadPixel, which is a function defined by the General/AppKit.
+Well, I'll give a pointer - NSReadPixel, which is a function defined by the AppKit.
 I'm not sure of the details though, so maybe you'll tell us the details when you get it to work?
 (In particular, you may or may not have to use a screen(s) spanning transparent window in order to get a view.)

 ----
 Hmm..
 I think I'll have to use a transparent window since it needs a view.. but arent totally transparent windows unable to be clicked?